 Cavitation in Simulated Cryogenic Liquids

 We are currently studying the cavitation of cryogenic fluids through using a refrigerant fluid which is characterized by high ambient vapor pressure and accessible critical conditions to model the behavior of liquid hydrogen as it is passing through a low-pressure turbopump.
 The purpose of the research is to investigate the impact of the thermodynamic effect - the local cooling of the liquid around a vaporization zone - to establish cavitation prediction correlations for the near-critical regime.
 The test section cross-section is 10x10 cm and the predicted maximum freestream velocity is 10 m/s.
 The facility is fitted with a 7.5 kW immersion heater and can be maintained at absolute pressures of 0.2-5 atm, allowing cavitation at a wide range of conditions to be studied in several different media.
 As of May 2007, the water tunnel facility is operational and delivering pressure spectra and LIF results.
+The work is now continued by Sean Kelly.

 The water tunnel facility with its 25 hp pump.